The Most Comforting TV Shows to Watch on Netflix

 Terrace House (2012–2020)

-This Japanese reality show is, at its essence, a more polite version of MTV's Real World; six strangers -- three men and three women -- live together, while going about their normal lives.
+The long-running series recently faced a reckoning after the suicide of Tokyo star wrestler Hana Kimura , but this Japanese reality show is, at its essence, a more polite version of MTV's Real World: Six strangers—three men and three women—live together, while going about their normal lives.
 No new jobs or challenges; just livin' life.
 The twist is that a panel of another six people watches the same cuts of their days as we do and provides commentary, predicting villains and rooting for budding couples.
 It's kind of like Netflix Xanax, but that's not to say there's no drama.
 It's just that it's usually more muted, philosophical, and existential than the senseless screaming you see elsewhere.
-In fact, many episodes, thanks to the panel, offer a sort of moral or sense of inspiration.

 Ugly Delicious (2018– )